copasi/COPASI/speed-test-suite/README.md

 (as root do *telinit 1* which switches off networking)

-Some tests are directed simply at how fast the files are loaded (or imported), and in this case they need to be profiled using the Linux *time* command in this way:
+Some tests are directed simply at how fast the files are loaded (or imported), and in this case they need to be profiled using the Linux */usr/bin/time* command in this way:
 ```bash
 CopasiSE --version >> modelfile.out
 /usr/bin/time -f "%e" -a -o modelfile.out CopasiSE modelfile.cps
 ```
 This will provide the results in file modelfile.out, preceded by the version number.
-Note that this requires using the GNU version of *time* which needs to be invoked with the full pathname (as opposed to simply *time* which runs a BASH function)
+Note that this requires using the GNU version of *time* which needs to be invoked with the full pathname (as opposed to simply *time* which runs a BASH function).

+Hopefuly a similar usage can be carried out on the console of OS X, and on modern Windows this should probably be run on the Windows Subsystem for Linux (WSL).

 ## Tests